mikejohnson51/AHGestimation/paper/paper.md

 V = k*Q^m
 $$

-A set of AHG relations applies to within-bank flows at a specific cross section and assumes the channel characteristics do not significantly change with discharge.
-Under these assumptions, two continuity conditions determine if mass is conserved in the system.
+AHG relations apply to within-bank flows at a specific cross section and assume the channel characteristics do not significantly change with discharge.
+Under these assumptions, two continuity conditions determine mass conservation.
 When either of these is violated, the AHG's equations will cause mass imbalances in computations.

 $$
 Q = TW·Y·V